 - Delivery of these doses is spread over the year, accelerating in the third and fourth quarters.

-- Sites will be expanded over time to 3 000 sites at the peak of the rollout during July and August.
+- Sites will be expanded over time to reach over 3 000 sites at the peak of the rollout.

-Who is prioritised for vaccination in phase 2?
+Who is prioritised for vaccination during the rollout?

 - Phase 1 was run as a clinical trial (the Sisonke trial) through which 480 000 healthcare workers were vaccinated.
 This trial ended on 15 May, ahead of the transition to Phase 2 on 17 May.

-If you're eligible to be vaccinated in Phase 2, here's what you need to do
+If you're eligible to be vaccinated, here's what you need to do